COBRA Insurance Pennsylvania

 When you work for an employer who has 20 or more employees and who offers group health insurance, as required by federal law, your employer pays a portion of the cost of the employee plan.
 When you are no longer an employee there, or if you lose your coverage for some reason, such as reduced hours, then you can purchase COBRA coverage.
 That means you will pay your regular cost plus the amount your employer had been paying for your coverage.

-In Pennsylvania, your employer is permitted to charge a two percent administrative fee to cover the costs of bookkeeping so you can maintain your coverage, therefore you might be responsible for up to 102% of the cost to maintain COBRA health insurance in Pennsylvania.
+In Pennsylvania, your employer is permitted to charge a two percent administrative fee to cover the costs of bookkeeping so you can maintain your coverage.
+Therefore, you might be responsible for up to 102% of the cost of maintaining COBRA health insurance in Pennsylvania.

 Deciding if COBRA Health Insurance Pennsylvania is Your Best Option